 To edit the router's local interface parameters, left-click the IPv4, IPv6, or MAC address of the local interface (the right column of the lines LAN IPv4, LAN IPv6, or LAN MAC correspondingly).
-After clicking the line, the page for editing the LAN interface opens (for the detailed description of the page, see the LAN section, page 109).
+After clicking the line, the page for editing the LAN interface opens (for the detailed description of the page, see the LAN section, page 117).

-To configure the router's WLAN basic parameters, left-click the SSID of the WLAN (the right column of the SSID line).
-After clicking the line, the Wi-Fi / Basic settings page opens (for the detailed description of the page, see the Basic Settings section, page 112).
+To configure the router's WLAN parameters, left-click the SSID of the WLAN (the right column of the 2.4GHz SSID or 5GHz SSID line).
+After clicking the line, the Wi-Fi / Basic settings page for the relevant band opens (for the detailed description of the page, see the Basic Settings section, page 120).

-To configure security settings of the WLAN, left-click the network authentication type (the right column of the Security line).
-After clicking the line, the Wi-Fi / Security settings page opens (for the detailed description of the page, see the Security Settings section, page 114).
+To configure security settings of the WLAN, left-click the network authentication type (the right column of the 2.4GHz security or 5GHz security line).
+After clicking the line, the Wi-Fi / Security settings page for the relevant band opens (for the detailed description of the page, see the Security Settings section, page 124).